sleski/de.idnow.webhook.site/README.md

-# de.idnow.webhook.site Project
+# de.idnow.webhook.site

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This is simple webhook.site, where we can send webhook and later check the payload.

 ## Running the application in dev mode